Ashe/ashe.github.io/data/content/projects/2020/03/4D-Geometry-Viewer.md

   source="4D Geometry Viewer"
   sourceUrl="https://github.com/Ashe/4D-Geometry-Viewer"
 }
-<video src="https://res.cloudinary.com/aas-sh/video/upload/v1617295219/projects/4d_geometry_viewer/polytopes_dmb47x.mp4" autoplay muted controls></video>
+<video src="https://res.cloudinary.com/aas-sh/video/upload/v1617295219/projects/4d_geometry_viewer/polytopes_dmb47x.mp4" autoplay loop muted controls></video>
 :::

 For each polytope there is a set of information that describes the number of vertices, edges, faces and cells of not only the 4D shape but also each variant of the same polytope such as a line, a square and a cube --- while this information is trivial, being able to compare the geometry between each shape does help create an understanding of what a higher dimension means.
 Furthermore, clicking the name of each shape scales the rendered polytope such that a cube would get flattened into a square, for instance.
 I hope that small details like this inspire interest in the user to learn more about the relationships between dimensions.